Christopher-Patrick-Gorman/Chris_Gorman_Capstone/README.md

 4. Loads structured data into Snowflake
 5. Feeds downstream dashboards

+## Architecture Evolution

+The project originally loaded transformed data into Snowflake as a warehouse for analytics.

+As the scope expanded, I introduced an application layer to enable direct interaction with the dataset.
+This included:

+• MySQL as the operational analytics database
+• Flask backend exposing REST endpoints
+• React frontend for data exploration

+The application layer is maintained in a separate private repository, while this repository focuses on the data ingestion and transformation pipeline.

 ## Tech Stack
 Python • Pandas • REST APIs • OAuth • Snowflake • Cron Scheduling